 Summer is here and it’s time for adventures on the road in the sunshine.
-Get your pet ready for the road with these tips.
+Get Fido ready for the road with these pet safety tips.

 Update your pet’s ID tags

 One of the most important tasks to complete before heading out is updating your pet’s tags and microchip information.
 If your pet wanders off while you’re far from home, their tags and microchip will be essential in reuniting with them.

 Every pet will react differently to being in the car for long periods of time.
 It’s a good idea to take shorter trips leading up to your journey.
 By doing this, your pet can get used to your car and you can get an idea of how your pet will behave while traveling.